landlab/landlab/CONTRIBUTING.md

 * Create a new folder under `landlab/components` that will hold your new component.

-### Landlab 2 is Python >3.6 only.
+### Landlab 2 is Python >=3.6 only.

+* Landlab 2 is the standard starting in January 2020.
-* All tests will be run with Python 3.6, and 3.7.
+* All tests will be run with Python 3.6, 3.7, 3.8.
 * If you need to introduce a new dependency, that dependency must be compatible with Python  3.6+.